Shweta-Rashi/Shweta-Rashi/README.md

   🎓 I’m a student pursuing Bachelors in Information and Technology Engineering.
 - 🔭 I’m currently working on Web Development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.js.
 - 👯 I’m looking to collaborate on Open Source.
 - 🤔 I’m looking for help with New Technologies.
 - 💬 Ask me about anything prefered!